 Transfer Credit

-Official transcripts AND the request to have credit evaluated must be on file by the supplemental application deadline.
+Official transcripts AND the request to have credit evaluated must be on file by January 15th.

 - Students must contact their prior institutions to request that OFFICIAL transcripts be sent directly to HCC.
 Transcripts that are opened or emailed to students are not considered official.